NCI Dictionary of Cancer Terms

 The NCI Dictionary of Cancer Terms features 8,459 terms related to cancer and medicine.

 We offer a widget that you can add to your website to let users look up cancer-related terms.
 Get NCI’s Dictionary of Cancer Terms Widget.

 - listen (AN-tee … ful-ee HYOO-mun MAH-noh-KLOH-nul AN-tee-BAH-dee …)

-A drug used with other drugs to treat colorectal cancer and non-small cell lung cancer that have spread to other parts of the body.
-It is used alone or with another drug to treat cancer of the stomach or gastroesophageal junction (area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body.
+A drug used alone to treat hepatocellular carcinoma (a type of liver cancer) in certain patients who have already been treated with sorafenib.
+It is also used with other drugs to treat colorectal cancer and non-small cell lung cancer that have spread to other parts of the body and have gotten worse during or after treatment with other anticancer drugs.
+It is also used alone or with another drug to treat cancer of the stomach or gastroesophageal junction (the area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body and has gotten worse during or after treatment with other anticancer drugs.
 It is also being studied in the treatment of other types of cancer.
-Anti-VEGFR-2 fully human monoclonal antibody IMC-1121B binds to receptors for a protein called vascular endothelial growth factor (VEGF), which may be found on some types of cancer cells.
+Anti-VEGFR-2 fully human monoclonal antibody IMC-1121B binds to receptors for a protein called vascular endothelial growth factor, which may be found on some types of cancer cells.
 This may prevent the growth of new blood vessels that tumors need to grow.
 Anti-VEGFR-2 fully human monoclonal antibody IMC-1121B is a type of antiangiogenesis agent and a type of monoclonal antibody.
 Also called Cyramza, IMC-1121B, and ramucirumab.